cricket007/Kafka-Zookeeper-with-Vault/README.md

 - VPC peering allows traffic between the two

 - The ASG intances get allocated valid Name tags (and DNS names) via instance tracking DynamoDB tables.
-DynamoDB tables were used instead of s3 object because of issues with latency and race conditions.
-Often instances would ge the same names on environment creation.
+DynamoDB tables were used instead of s3 objects because of issues with latency and race conditions.
+Often instances would get the same names on environment creation.
 The kafka connect ASG is yet to be changed to do this - they are place holders.
 If you wish to use S3, there is commented code both in the Packer and Terraform files that show you how to do this.